mhklee2/exploringdunitz/_posts/2018-11-05-fall-bborgate.md

 ![Los Angeles Homeless Population Grapg](images/Graph.png) {:.image}
-see see
+Graph comparing the decrease in the homeless population in West Los Angeles (Pink Line) to the increase in other neighborhoods in Los Angeles
-   {:.Graph comparing the decrease in the homeless population in West Los Angeles (Pink Line) to the increase in other neighborhoods in Los Angeles}
+{:.}

 A drop of 115 homeless persons cannot be considered progress in a community because these individuals did not overcome homelessness by reestablishing themselves in society; they simply moved to another neighborhood that offered a better environment for them.
 In another article written by Julianne Tveten, she referenced an interview conducted with a man, Adam Smith, concerning hostile architecture and homeless people.
 Smith tells the story of a group of homeless people whose camp became uninhabitable after a private company placed standalone planters where a homeless group previously set up camp, “That next day, after I saw [the planter boxes] for the first time, I went there to look around because I figured they were sleeping somewhere else.
 I found people up around the corner, just, like, a block away” (“No Walk in the Garden for the Urban Homeless”).
 This story further proves West Los Angeles intends on avoiding the problem of displaced individuals rather than working with the homeless population to find a solution beneficial to society, because they can afford to.
 It is important to realize that private organizations and individuals are also taking a part in creating landscapes that discriminate against the homeless, meaning it is a common goal, as a whole of West Los Angeles, to displace the homeless.
 It is common knowledge that the existence of homeless individuals is perceived as detrimental to the overall quality of that neighborhood as unsafe, ghetto, and poor.
 The issue arises, however, when a community cannot agree on the best solution to the problem at hand; many individuals desire the removal of displaced people out of convenience for themselves by avoiding the burden of help them regain self-sufficiency, both which will improve the community but not the greater Los Angeles area.